-- there is reason to believe that a child has been coerced, blackmailed, or groomed, or there are concerns about their capacity to consent, for example, age of the child or they have special educational needs. - the image/videos involve sexual acts and a child under the age of thirteen, depict sexual acts which are unusual for the child's developmental stage, or are violent. - a child is at immediate risk of harm owing to the sharing of nudes and semi-nudes. - The DSL may choose to involve other agencies at any time if further information/concerns are disclosed at a later date. - If DSLs are unsure if a request for support is appropriate, advice may be sought from the Front Door Service.
+- the incident involves an adult (over 18). - there is reason to believe that a child has been coerced, blackmailed, or groomed, or there are concerns about their capacity to consent, for example, age of the child or they have special educational needs. - the image/videos involve sexual acts and a child under the age of thirteen, depict sexual acts which are unusual for the child's developmental stage, or are violent. - a child is at immediate risk of harm owing to the sharing of nudes and semi-nudes.

+The DSL may choose to involve other agencies at any time if further information/concerns are disclosed at a later date.
+If DSLs are unsure if a request for support is appropriate, advice may be sought from the Front Door Service.